sin-null/wallpaper-engine-kde-personal/README.md

 Once open, refer to the spec file attached above to this repository.
 Simply, delete everything currently in the containers .spec file, and replace it with this repo's spec contents.

-4. Run the rpm build file:
+4. Create rpmbuilds folder and run the rpm build file:

-rpmbuild --define="commit $(git rev-parse HEAD)" \
+mkdir -p /root/rpmbuild/SOURCES \n rpmbuild --define="commit $(git rev-parse HEAD)" \
     --define="glslang_ver 11.8.0" \
     --undefine=_disable_source_fetch \